 How To Sew An Adorable Pillowcase With Pretty Trims

-If you’ve been here before then you have probably noticed the Hello Bar at the top of the blog directing you to the free magazines, well today I have a special treat for you!
+If you’ve been here before then you have probably noticed the Hello Bar at the bottom of the site directing you to the free magazines, well today I have a special treat for you!
 Kate from The Homemakery created this excellent tutorial, showing you how to sew a pillowcase or two.
 Or three.